dictybase-docker/cluster-ops/docs/sa.md

-# Service Account Reference
-Below are the various service accounts defined in the project and how they're meant to be used.

-## cloud-manager

-## cluster-backup

-## database-backup

-## deploy-manager

-## kops-cluster-creator

 # Creating a Service Account Manager Service Account for a Project
 The Service Account Manager Service Account can create and manage other service accounts